Kathy Beale: Reintroduction (2015) and relationship with Gavin Sullivan

-The character made an unannounced return during a live segment which aired on 19 February 2015 during EastEnders Live Week commemorating the 30th anniversary.
-Gillian Taylforth was initially hesitant about the storyline.
+Taylforth was initially hesitant about the storyline.
 "I couldn't understand how they could work around the fact that she could do that to her children" the actress explained.
 In September 2015, Treadwell-Collins said to the Daily Mirror that the story was inspired by the real life John Darwin disappearance case where John—also known as the Canoe man—with the help of his wife Anne faked his death in a canoe accident in March 2002 in order to claim the insurance.
-Kathy's husband Gavin Sullivan (Paul Nicholas) had convinced her to fake her death to keep her children safe.
+Gavin (Paul Nicholas) had convinced her to fake her death to keep her children safe.

+Relationship with Tom "Rocky" Cotton

+In July 2023, Taylforth spoke to Radio Times about Kathy and her husband, Tom Cotton's (Brian Conley) relationship and about Kathy finding out Tom was secretly already married to Jo Cotton (Vicki Michelle).
+She said that Kathy thinks "that they can get over this hurdle," and that she "loves Rocky and she thinks everything's gonna be rosy in the garden, and once the blackmail's out the way that's gonna be it; it's all gonna stop and everything in the garden's gonna be lovely."